elastisys/scale.cloudpool/aws/autoscaling/README.md

-## Running the cloud adapter in a Docker container
+## Running the cloud pool in a Docker container
-The cloud adapter can be executed inside a [Docker](https://www.docker.com/) container.
-First, however, a docker image needs to be built that includes the cloud adapter.
+The cloud pool can be executed inside a [Docker](https://www.docker.com/) container.
+First, however, a docker image needs to be built that includes the cloud pool.
 The steps for building the image and running a container from the image are outlined below.

 Before proceeding, make sure that your user is a member of the `docker` user group.